 Searching the Internet

-Re-read the description to make sure the vacation rental has everything required.
-If it is lacking, the rental management company may know of similar properties that suit your style and budget..
+Re-read the description to make certain that the rental home has everything required.
+If lacking, the property management company may know of comparable homes that better fit your wishes and budget..

 - Power bills